git-lfs/git-lfs/.vendor/src/github.com/rubyist/tracerx/README.md

 absolute path:          output will be written to the file 3 - 10:                 output will be written to that file descriptor
 ```

+If an associated `BAR_TRACE_PERFORMANCE` is set to 1 or "true", the `PerformanceSince` line will
+output timing information.

 Keys can also be disabled.
 See the GoDoc for full API documentation.